Wolseley Hornet six: Special chassis

 On 18 April 1932 a Special chassis with engine and other modifications was also made available but only as a chassis, at a cost of £175 and it made for itself an enduring reputation.
 More information is provided below.

 1933

-New Hornets were shown at Olympia in the autumn beside the continuing 7 ft 6½ins wheelbase four-door saloon and occasional four coupé which were not fitted with freewheel but did have the quiet-third four-speed gearboxes with new syncromesh on all but first gear.
+New Hornets were shown at Olympia in the autumn beside the continuing 7 ft 6½ins wheelbase four-door saloon and occasional four coupé which were not fitted with freewheel but did have the quiet-third four-speed gearboxes with new synchromesh on all but first gear.

 Two new Hornets shown were: a four-door saloon and an occasional four on a new 7 ft 11ins wheelbase.
 The engines of the new cars had a single camshaft drive in place of the earlier two-stage chain drive.
 Propeller shaft universal joints were now metal in place of their fabric predecessors.
 On the freewheel cars the frame was now underslung at the rear.
 Automatic restarting of the engine was provided.
 Electric direction indicators were now built into the body pillars.